chipsalliance/chisel/README.md

 - [sbt](http://www.scala-sbt.org/), which is the preferred Scala build system and what Chisel uses.
 - [Firrtl](https://github.com/ucb-bar/firrtl), which compiles Chisel's IR down to Verilog.
-If you're building from the release branch of chisel3, separate installation of Firrtl is no longer required: the required jar will be automatically downloaed by sbt.
+If you're building from the release branch of chisel3, separate installation of Firrtl is no longer required: the required jar will be automatically downloaded by sbt.
 If you're building chisel3 from the master branch, you'll need to follow the directions on the [firrtl project](https://github.com/ucb-bar/firrtl) to publish a local copy of the required jar.
 - [Verilator](http://www.veripool.org/wiki/verilator), which compiles Verilog
   down to C++ for simulation.
 The included unit testing infrastructure uses this.